Coronavirus transmission 'locally blocked in China;' Italy's death rate drops

 Patrick Devedjian, a Cabinet minister and adviser to former presidents Jacques Chirac and Nicolas Sarkozy, said in a tweet Thursday, that he had contracted Covid-19 and was hospitalized: "Tired but stable [thanks to doctors and health workers], I'm recovering."

-The nation was third in number of deaths at 2,314, with Sunday's figures still to be reported.
-The cases were at 38,105.Canada: The wife of Prime Minister Justin Trudeau posted on Facebook on Saturday she has recovered from coronavirus after announcing on March 12 she had tested positive for the virus.
+The nation was fifth in number of deaths climbing 292 to 2,314.
+The cases increased 2,599 to 40,174.Canada: The wife of Prime Minister Justin Trudeau posted on Facebook on Saturday she has recovered from coronavirus after announcing on March 12 she had tested positive for the virus.
 She had returned from a trip to London.

 "I am feeling so much better and have received the all clear from my physician and Ottawa Public Health," she wrote.